etsa2103/mic_to_whisper/README.md

 ### Notes
 make sure the mic you are using is not set as the computers active input or output device.
 This gave me problems

+important to resample audio back to 16 kHz for whisper to work well.